ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

       Logical volume pve/root successfully resized.
     ~~~

-    Two options are specified to the `lvextend` command.
+    Two options are specified to the `lvextend` command:

     - `-l +6528`\
-      Specifies the number of extents (`+6528`) you want to give to the logical volume.
+      Specifies the number of extents (`+6528`) you want to assign to the logical volume.

     - `-r`\
       Orders the `lvextend` command to call the `resizefs` procedure, after extending the volume, to expand the filesystem within the volume over the newly assigned storage space.